An invitation to Alexandrov geometry: CAT(0) spaces: Manifesto of Alexandrov geometry

 \section{Manifesto of Alexandrov geometry}

+Alexandrov geometry can use ``back to Euclid'' as a slogan.
+Alexandrov spaces are defined via axioms similar to those given by Euclid, but certain equalities are changed to inequalities.
+Depending on the sign of the inequalities, we get Alexandrov spaces with \emph{curvature bounded above} or \emph{curvature bounded below}.
+The definitions of the two classes of spaces are similar, but their properties and known applications are quite different.

 Consider the space $\mathcal{M}_4$ of all isometry classes of 4-point metric spaces.
-Each element in $\mathcal{M}_4$ can be described by 6 numbers --- the distances between all 6 pairs of its points, say $\ell_{i,j}$ for $1\le i< j\le 4$ modulo permutations of the index set $(1,2,3,4)$.
+Each element in $\mathcal{M}_4$ can be described by 6 numbers --- the distances between all 6 pairs of its points, say $\ell_{i,j}$ for $1\le i< j\le 4$, modulo permutations of the set of indices $(1,2,3,4)$.
 These 6 numbers are subject to 12 triangle inequalities; that is,

-holds for all $i$, $j$ and $k$, where we assume that $\ell_{j,i}=\ell_{i,j}$ and $\ell_{i,i}=0$.
+holds for all $i$, $j$ and $k$, where we assume that $\ell_{j,i}=\ell_{i,j}$, and $\ell_{i,i}=0$.